ThuyTTTN/horiseon/README.md

 # Horiseon Social Solution Services, Inc.

 ## Purpose
-Improve Horiseon Social Solution's web accessibility for all user and optimize for search engines.
+Improve Horiseon Social Solution's web accessibility for all users and optimize for search engines.

 ## Updated fixes
 Included proper page title, organization of semantic HTML elements with comments, combining CSS selectors for more effeciency, updated web links, and added alt attributes for accessibility.